 2. Canton Lemongrass and Ginger (or any other kind of tea or herbal you fancy)

-- Cold water (filtered if you have it).
+3. Cold water (filtered if you have it)

-With cold brewing you need a higher tea to water ratio to extract as much flavour as possible, so use approximately 3-4 tablespoons of tea per litre of water.
-Spoon the Lemongrass into the pitcher and fill with cold water.
+When cold brewing, you need a higher tea-to-water ratio to extract as much flavour as possible, so use approximately 3-4 tablespoons of loose leaf tea per litre of water.
+Spoon the Lemongrass tea (or use teabags) into the pitcher and fill with cold water.
 Put the pitcher in the fridge to steep for 6-8 hours.
-Enjoy!